GavAng/procedurally_generated_maze_game/README.md

 - Improve the wall generating part of the algorithm
 - Improve code readability and comments

-An improved version of the maze generating script, but not the game, is present in my *procedurally_generated_game* repo.
+An improved version of the maze generating script, but not the game, is present in my *procedurally_generated_maze* repo.